raphamorim/write-code-every-day/readme.md

 # Write Code Every Day

-A project to honor those developers who believed in the challenge.
+A project to honor those developers who believe in the challenge.

 ## How to add yourself to this public list?